 It’s not always easy to put the thoughts in your head onto pen and paper.
 Luckily, your tattoo artist will do the hard part and assemble your ideas into a design — you have to ensure they understand what you want.

 Think About What You Want

 Your artist will never tell you exactly what tattoo you should get.
-This isn’t to say you need to turn up to your appointment knowing 100 percent what you want.
+This isn’t to say you need to book your tattoo appointment and turn up to your sitting knowing 100 percent what you want.
 Your tattoo artist is there to advise you and help you develop your ideas.
 However, there are some simple questions you’ll be asked, and it’s helpful to have the answers ready.